 Publication Date: 2014

-The AMA Handbook of Project Management by Paul C. Dinsmore; Jeannette Cabanis-BrewinThe life blood to every organization is its projects, and the burden of success or failure hangs on the shoulders of the project manager.
+The AMA Handbook of Project Management by Paul C. Dinsmore; Jeannette Cabanis-BrewinThe lifeblood to every organization is its projects, and the burden of success or failure hangs on the shoulders of the PM.
 In every project, the buck stops with the PM, who must be more than a jack of all trades, but a master of it all.
-The AMA Handbook of Project Management is the must-have resource for any project management professional or student.
-Covering everything from individual projects to programs and strategic alignment, it addresses: * Project initiation and planning * Communication and interpersonal skills * Scheduling, budgeting and meeting business objectives * Managing political and resource issues * Implementing a PMO * Measuring value and competenciesRevised to reflect the latest changes to A Guide to the Project Management Body of Knowledge (PMBOK®) and the Project Management Professional Exam®, the fourth edition of this one-stop, essential resource has also compiled essays and advice from the field's top professionals, featuring new chapters on stakeholder management, agile project management, program management, project governance, knowledge management, and more.
+This book is the must-have resource for any PM professional or student.
 Project management is one of the more complex disciplines today, no matter the industry.
-This must-have guide remains the indisputable top reference to the entire scope of critical concepts and theories all project managers must master.
+This guide remains the indisputable reference to the entire scope of critical concepts and theories all project managers must master.

 Project Management - Chapter 4This new edition aligns with the fifth edition of the Project Management Body of Knowledge (PMBOK®) and with industry requirements, international best practice, educational curriculums and qualifications, as well as incorporating aspects of other well-known international project management methodologies.